Last updated May 4, 2022.

-It is a precursor of acetylcholine, the brain chemical of learning and memory.
+It is a precursor of acetylcholine, the brain chemical linked to learning and memory.

 Unfortunately, choline supplements do not effectively enter the brain.

-However, the alpha GPC form of choline quickly and efficiently moves choline into the brain where it’s used to form brain cell membranes and stimulate the growth of new brain cells.
+However, the alpha-GPC form quickly and efficiently moves choline into the brain where it’s used to form brain cell membranes and stimulate the growth of new brain cells.

-Alpha GPC also increases levels of the neurotransmitters dopamine, serotonin, and GABA (gamma-aminobutyric acid), the neurotransmitter associated with relaxation.
-(63)
+Alpha-GPC also increases levels of the neurotransmitters dopamine, serotonin, norepinephrine, and GABA (gamma-aminobutyric acid), the neurotransmitter associated with relaxation.

-Signs of low GABA include being easily overstimulated, overwhelmed, and stressed out.
+Signs of a low GABA level include being easily overstimulated, overwhelmed, and stressed out.

-Alpha GPC studies show it consistently improves memory and attention span in people of all ages, while warding off age-related mental decline.
-(64)
+Alpha-GPC studies show that it consistently improves memory and attention span in people of all ages, while warding off age-related mental decline.

-In Europe it is used as a prescription medication for Alzheimer’s that works by increasing acetylcholine levels.
-(65)
+Additionally, in Europe it is used as a prescription medication for Alzheimer’s, helping to increase acetylcholine levels.

-It can also help the brain recover after a stroke, injury, or transient ischemic attack.
-(67)
+Alpha-GPC can also help the brain recover after a stroke or transient ischemic attack.

-A typical dose of alpha GPC is 300 to 600 mg, but the ideal standard dose is yet to be determined.
-(68)
+A typical dose of alpha-GPC is 300 to 600 mg, but a standard dose has yet to be determined.

-Alpha GPC is generally considered safe, but possible side effects include headache, insomnia, dizziness, mental confusion, heartburn, and skin rash.
-(70)
+Alpha-GPC is generally considered safe, but possible side effects include headache, insomnia, dizziness, mental confusion, heartburn, and skin rash.

 Lion’s mane (Hericium erinaceus), also known as yamabushitake, is an edible mushroom native to parts of Asia, North America, and Europe.

-It’s been used both medicinally and as a culinary delicacy for thousands of years.
+It’s been used medicinally and as a culinary delicacy for thousands of years.

-It is a popular nootropic — a substance that improves mental functions such as memory, intelligence, motivation, attention, and concentration — while simultaneously making your brain healthier.
+Lion’s mane is a popular nootropic — a substance that improves mental functions, such as memory, intelligence, motivation, attention, and concentration, while simultaneously improving brain health.

 Lion’s mane excels at improving cognitive function and treating neurological disorders.

-It’s been found to contain two unique groups of compounds, hericenones and erinacines, that stimulate the formation of nerve growth factor (NGF).
-(72)
+It contains two unique groups of compounds, hericenones and erinacines, that stimulate the formation of nerve growth factor (NGF).

 NGF is a protein that is crucial to the growth and maintenance of certain types of neurons.

-Lion’s mane can be helpful for anxiety, depression, Alzheimer’s, and Parkinson’s.
-(73)
+Lion’s mane can also be helpful for anxiety, depression, Alzheimer’s, and Parkinson’s.